imrand-dev/software-design-notes/README.md

         - Can't be optimized by anyhow
         - Low cohesion and high coupling
     - How long is a long method?
-        - number of lines can't be count
+        - The number of lines can't be counted
     - SLAP - *Single Level of Abstraction Principle* dictates the way you should organize your code (functions to be specific) to keep it maintainable.
-    - <span style="background-color: #fff1a7;">Don't comment what instead of comment why</span>
+    - Don't comment what instead of comment why
-        - If you need to comment what, you need to refactor.
+        - If you need to comment on what, you need to refactor.
 - **Open/Closed Principle**
     - Software module (class, function, component) should be open for extension and closed for modification
         - Closed from modification: don’t change older code when adding new features
-        - Open for extension: still add new features through polymorphism, reflection and loose coupling
+        - Open for extension: still add new features through polymorphism, reflection, and loose coupling
     - Abstraction and Polymorphism are the keys to making this happen.
     - 2 options to make an enhancement
         - change existing code ✗